 Best Overall

-The Duo Evo Plus is my favorite model of Instant Pot because it has everything I need and more.
-The diffused steam release, inner pot handles, and steam release switch make this Instant Pot a pleasure to use.
+I used to recommend the Duo Evo Plus but it’s been discontinued.
+The Instant Pot Pro has all the features of the Evo, and it is now my favorite model of Instant Pot because it has everything I need and more.
+The diffused steam release, inner pot handles, steam release switch, favorite buttons, and beautiful design make this Instant Pot a pleasure to use.
 For the price, features, and attractiveness, it’s an excellent value.

 Best for Advanced Users